fastify/fastify/docs/Middlewares.md

-<h1 align="center">Fastify</h1>
+---
+title: Middlewares

-## Middlewares
+sidebar_label: Middlewares
+hide_title: false
+---

 Fastify out of the box provides an asynchronous [middleware engine](https://github.com/fastify/middie) compatible with [Express](https://expressjs.com/) and [Restify](http://restify.com/) middlewares.

-*If you need a visual feedback to understand when the middlewares are executed take a look to the [lifecycle](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md) page.*
+*If you need a visual feedback to understand when the middlewares are executed take a look to the [lifecycle](./Lifecycle.md) page.*

 Fastify middlewares don't support the full syntax `middleware(err, req, res, next)`, because error handling is done inside Fastify.
 Furthermore methods added by Express and Restify to the enhanced versions of `req` and `res` are not supported in Fastify middlewares.